 Your surgeon may recommend prescription shoes or padding to alleviate pressure on the wound, and if it’s infected, you’ll need a course of antibiotics.
 Sometimes ulcers may be exceptionally slow to heal, or they may be severely infected, in which case patients may need surgery or advanced wound care treatments.

-To ensure your wounded feet heal as quickly as possible and to prevent infection, call San Juan Foot and Ankle Center to book an appointment with Dr. Cook or Dr. Nay or use the online booking facility today.
+To ensure your wounded feet heal as quickly as possible and to prevent infection, call San Juan Foot and Ankle Center to book an appointment with Dr. Cook or use the online booking facility today.